 Shabna Baig of Enzyne HR Solutions has a different story to tell.
 As she planned to convert her human resource solutions company into a technology- based HR firm, she approached public sector banks and other financial firms in the State.
 “When I decided to launch a smartphone app for providing human resource solutions to customers, I approached many banks.
 But, no one gave me a loan.
 They even rejected my applications for loan exclusively meant for women entrepreneurs,” she said.

 ‘The system demotivates ambitious girls’

 “In our society, ambitious girls face many limitations.
 Every time, the system around the girl tries to demotivate her.
 If she overcomes it, she wins.
-To succeed, she needs more will power,” said Anjali Chandran of Impressa, a handloom tech startup which she started in 2014 after quitting her job in Wipro.
+To succeed, she needs more will power,” said Anjali Chandran of Impressa, a handloom tech start-up that she started in 2014 after quitting her job in Wipro.

 Though her family was very supportive, others tried to discourage her, recalled Anjali.
 “During the initial stages of building a start-up, the founder needs to spend more time on it.